keithj0nes/hockeydb/README.md

 + Make sure PostgreSQL is installed on your computer https://www.postgresql.org/
 + Create a database called &nbsp; `hockeydb`
 + From the project's root level, run &nbsp; `npm run seed`
++ If any errors occur, rerun the seed command

 ### Launch
 + From the project's root level, run &nbsp; `npm start` (this launches nodemon on the server side)